-While all employees are responsible for adhering to this unwavering commitment to equal employment in the workplace, the Human Resources Director is responsible for formulating, implementing, coordinating, and monitoring all efforts in equal employment opportunity.
+While all employees are responsible for adhering to this unwavering commitment to equal employment in the workplace, the Human Resources Director or his of her designee is responsible for formulating, implementing, coordinating, and monitoring all efforts in equal employment opportunity.
 Any communication from an applicant for employment, an employee, a government agency, or an attorney concerning any equal employment opportunity matter should be referred to the Human Resources Director.